emojicode/emojicode.github.io/src/reference/callables.md

 ```
 🍇 name 🔡
-  😀 🍪🔤It is a plesaure to welcome the honorable 🔤 name🍪 ❗️
+  😀 🔤It is a pleasure to welcome the honorable 🧲name🧲🔤 ❗️
 🍉 ➡️ greet

 ⁉️ greet 🔤Linda🔤❗️